rickwassing/cicada-develop/docs/statistics.rst

 - **onset**.
 Date and clock time of the Custom Event onset.
 - **offset**.
 Date and clock time of the Custom Event offset.
 - **avEuclNorm-**.
 Grand-average of the Euclidean Norm, excluding rejected segments during this Custom Event.
+- **hoursSustInact**.
+Number of hours spend in sustained inactivity within this Custom Event.
+- **hoursLightAct**.
+Number of hours spend in light activity within this Custom Event.
 - **hoursModVigAct**.
 Number of hours spend in moderate-to-vigorous activity within this Custom Event.
 - **avEuclNormModVigAct**.
 Average Euclidean Norm during segments of moderate-to-vigorous activity within this Custom Event.
 - **[min/max]EuclNormMovWin5m**.
 The mimumum/maximum average Euclidean Norm during this Custom Event using a 5m (minute) moving window.